Home ยป

 Popular Posts

-Thyroid Disease: The Missing Piece of Your Health Puzzle
+Thyroid Disease: The Missing Piece of a Health Puzzle

-- If you are experiencing weight gain, tiredness, hair loss, chilliness, joint & muscle aches/weakness, itchy or dry skin, depression, concentration or memory problems, constipation, heavy or irregular periods, your thyroid health may be an issue.
+- The symptoms of weight gain, tiredness, hair loss, chilliness, joint & muscle aches/weakness, itchy or dry skin, depression, concentration or memory problems, constipation, heavy or irregular periods, may all be indicative of a Thyroid Disease issue.

 - It is advisable to seek professional advice from a licensed Naturopathic Physician, for proper evaluation of your thyroid function.